 - You would like to use speakers made of more advanced materials, especially for the tweeters.

-- You prefer speaker crossovers that have a higher cutoff and a lower tweeter volume option.
+- You prefer speaker crossovers with a higher cutoff and a lower tweeter volume option.

 - We will be installing marine speakers, a car stereo system, and custom homes with high-end electronics.

-- Stereo imaging is essential for music playback, critical listening,
+- Stereo imaging is essential for music playback and critical listening.

 - An amplifier can be used to boost the power and clarity of your audio system.